Power and limitations of distributed quantum state purification: Proof of Theorem

 where $f_4$ is a $4$-dimensional irreducible representation of $\operatorname{SU}(2)$.
 Moreover, by the irreducible representation decomposition of

 we have $\exists\, \tilde G\in\operatorname{SU}(64),\ s.t.\ \forall\,U\ox V\in\operatorname{SU}(2)^{\ox2}$,

 where $f_4$ is a $4$-dimensional irreducible representation of $\operatorname{SU}(2)$.
-The following computation is based on a specific $\tilde G$ which could be found in Appendix \ref{appdx:G}.
+The following computation is based on a specific $\tilde G$ which could be found in Supplemental Material \ref{appdx:G}.
 Otherwise, using other $\tilde G$ may introduce basis transformations.
 Since $J_{\bar{\cE}_{A^nB^nA'B'}}$ is commutative with

 by mixed Schur–Weyl duality\cite{grinko2025mixed}, we have $\tilde GJ_{\bar{\cE}_{A^nB^nA'B'}}\tilde G^\dag$ is always of form

 where $H_0\in\mathbb C^{4\times4}$, $H_1,H_2\in\mathbb C^{2\times2}$, $h_3\in\mathbb C$.
 Simultaneously, we find